 Two-thirds (67%) of students in higher education feel concerned about managing their living costs.
 Those aged 30 years or over are the most concerned (85% concerned).
 Of those who feel concerned, more than 8 in 10 (85%) are feeling more concerned about their living costs than last year.

 Of those who feel concerned about managing their living costs, over half (55%) also said this is likely to impact their ability to continue studying in the autumn.
-This is up to over 8 in 10 (86%) among postgrad taught and down to half (49%) among undergrads.
+This is up to over 8 in 10 (86%) among postgraduate taught and down to half (49%) among undergraduates.

-Just over 7 in 10 (72%) agree that money worries are having more of a negative impact on their mental health now than at the start of the academic year.
+Just over 7 in 10 (72%) agree that money worries are having more of a negative impact on their mental health now than at the start of the last academic year.
 With three quarter (76%) feeling that it has a negative impact on their mental health, those in postgrad taught are more impacted than those in postgrad research (76 vs. 49%).

 When reviewing a list of different living costs, students cited utilities / energy bills (64% concerned), rent/mortgage/accommodation (62% concerned), and food (59% concerned).